AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 			It is highly recommended that a FQDN name is used instead of an IP address for enhanced security and controller HA.

+	- Enter Aviatrix Controller Username/Password with an admin user credential (any users in admin RBAC Groups)

+	- Enter Gateway Name to represent this CloudN device

 	- Click the button "Register"

 	- Click the button "OK" to confirm